Your workplace snack pantry

-For more snack ideas, the Healthier Snacks resource from Healthy Choices Healthy Futures is a great place to start.
+For more snack ideas, the Healthier Snacks resource is a great place to start.
 LiveLighter's wallet-sized nutrition label guide is particularly handy when you're on the hunt for healthy snacks at the supermarket.

 Being organised and having your work pantry sorted, saves you time and money – plus it boosts your health and productivity and allows you to focus on the work at hand, not your hunger!